Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 ## Tool Proficiencies

-Tool Proficiencies allow characters to add their Proficiency Bonus to ability checks related to using a specific set of tools.
+Tool Proficiencies allow characters to add their Proficiency Bonus to :d20-check: **Ability Checks** related to using a specific set of tools.
 Proficiencies can be gained through character backgrounds, classes, or feats.
 When a character is proficient with a tool, they are more skilled and efficient in using it for its intended purpose.

 ## Common Tools and Their Uses